 - Ensure that the information and documents ultimately submitted to the IRD are accurate, with no internal bias.

-2. What is an Audit Report and What is Included?
+2. What is an Audit Report and What Does It Mean?

-Upon completion of an audit, the auditor will prepare an Audit Report which is to be signed by the company’s directors and the company auditor.
-Audit Reports are important because they form the basis of calculating the tax liabilities of the company and will provide legitimacy towards the company’s business activities.
+Once an auditor has completed an audit, they will prepare an Audit Report which is to be signed by the company’s directors and the company auditor.
+An Audit Report is important because they form the basis of calculating the tax liabilities of the company and will provide legitimacy towards the company’s business activities.
 It includes a written letter from the auditor containing their opinion of whether the company’s financial statements comply with the Hong Kong accounting standards.
 The auditor will also provide a set of audited financial statements, disclosures and profits tax computations in the Audit Report to be submitted to the IRD for tax filing purposes.

 The IRD will refer to these documents to determine the company’s tax obligations for that financial year of assessment.
-It is not uncommon that the IRD will raise questions about the audited financial statements and tax computation, however, a well-completed Audit Report with an unqualified audit opinion will have less chances being questioned.
+It is not uncommon that the IRD will raise questions about the audited financial statements and tax computation, however, a well-completed Audit Report with an Unqualified Opinion will have less chances of being questioned.